Due to COVID-19 restrictions, we are unable to offer group classes and semi-private lessons at this time.

 $160.00 per person

-All lessons are 8 class sessions that are 30 minutes in length, held on Saturdays.
+All lessons are 8 class sessions that are 30 minutes in length.
 Lessons are tailored to the skills of the participants of all ages.

 To accommodate cleaning of the change rooms, swimming classes will be broken up by gender (whichever change room you prefer).

 We are using RecDesk to streamline the registration process.
 If you do not have an account already, you can register for a free account.
 Please contact us if you're having any issues with the process - 519-434-9114 or firstname.lastname@example.org.

 PLEASE NOTE: Due to COVID-19, we are currently offering private lessons ONLY.
 Lessons will be taught at a distance with limited equipment.

 Designed for the 4 to 12-month-old to learn to enjoy the water with the parent.

 Parent & Tot 2

 Designed for the 12 to 24-month-old to learn to enjoy the water with the parent.